bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ### Kotlin for science

 Simulations is an important part of modern natural science, especially for disciplines where experiments are time consuming and expensive.
-In this talk, by particle physicist Alexander Nozik, the challenges scientists meet when programming and how Kotlin can present solutions to them were discussed.
+In this talk, by particle physicist Alexander Nozik, we hear about the challenges scientists meet when programming and how Kotlin can present solutions to them.

 ![](/assets/power-of-kotlin-2-.jpg "The power of Kotlin")